-And it's worth noting that an interest in exploring new ideas isn't limited to younger viewers: 48% of 45-60-year-old viewers agree that YouTube enables them to find new interests that could become important to them (YouTube ranks #1 versus competitive set across broadcast TV, social media, and streaming).15 of 45-60-year-old viewers agree that YouTube enables them to find new interests that could become important to them.15
+And it's worth noting that an interest in exploring new ideas isn't limited to younger viewers: 56% of 45-60-year-old viewers in the UK agree that YouTube enables them to find new interests that could become important to them.
+This is significantly higher than the average (21%) across broadcast TV, social media, and streaming competitors.
+15 of 45-60-year-old viewers in the UK agree that YouTube enables them to find new interests that could become important to them.15

-(YouTube ranks #1 versus competitive set across broadcast TV, social media, and streaming)
+This is significantly higher than the average (21%) across broadcast TV, social media, and streaming competitors.